 Aside from adding certain foods to your diet, you should also reduce your consumption of certain substances in order to maintain a balanced diet and a healthy weight.
 These include:

 - refined grains

-If you have questions about your diet or feel that you need to lose weight or eat better, schedule an appointment with your doctor or a nutritionist.
-They can suggest dietary changes that will help you get the nutrition you need and, if necessary, lose weight.
+If you have questions about your diet or feel that you need to lose weight or change your eating habits, schedule an appointment with your doctor or a dietitian.
+They can suggest dietary changes that will help you get the nutrition you need while promoting your overall health.